-- □ You must verify that the individual gym/fitness location or service provider participates in the Program before enrolling. - □ If a Program service provider you use, including a gym or fitness location, ceases to participate in the Program, your Program participation and waived monthly membership rate with such service provider through the Program will be discontinued until you join another service offered by a participating service provider.
-You will be responsible for paying the standard membership rates of the service provider should you elect to continue to receive services from a service provider once that service provider ceases to participate in our Program.
-If you wish to cancel your membership with such service provider, you can opt to do so per the cancellation policy of the applicable service provider, including the applicable gym or fitness location.
-You should review your termination rights with a service provider when you initially elect to sign up with such service provider.
+☐ You must verify that the individual gym/fitness location or service provide Program before enrolling. der participates in the If a Program service provider you use, including a gym or fitness location in the Program, your Program participation and waived monthly members service provider through the Program will be discontinued until you join by a participating service provider.
+You will be responsible for paying the membership rates of the service provider should you elect to continue to a service provider once that service provider ceases to participate in our cancel your membership with such service provider, you can opt to do spolicy of the applicable service provider, including the applicable gym of should review your termination rights with a service provider when you with such service provider. ership rate with such another service offered he standard to receive services from Ir Program.
+If you wish to so per the cancellation or fitness location.
+You